-- 1. Official transcripts showing grades of 60% or higher on Alberta diploma examination scores for high school prerequisite courses. - 2.
-A Canadian GED certificate with a standard score of 450 or higher on each of the tests. - 3.
-A US GED certificate with a standard score of 150 or higher on each of the tests. - 4.
-An ACT Official score report showing score of 19 or higher.
+- Official transcripts showing grades of 60% or higher on Alberta diploma examination scores for high school prerequisite courses. - A Canadian GED certificate with a standard score of 450 or higher on each of the tests. - A US GED certificate with a standard score of 150 or higher on each of the tests. - An ACT Official score report showing score of 19 or higher. - A SAT total score of 950.